GiancarloGomez/cordova-plugin-ingenico/README.md

 # Ingenico Cordova + Ionic Native Plugin 1.0.0

 This plugin allows direct interactions with the native Ingenico mPOS SDK through JavaScript functions in your Ionic app.
 This includes creating EMV, Swipe and Cash charges, among other features.

-## Ingenico mPOS SDK 1.9.0.8 not included
-Before installing this plugin into an Ionic Project you must download Ingenico's mPOS SDK version 1.9.0.8 and save the ``IngenicoMposSdk.framework`` into the ``./src/ios/frameworks/`` folder.
-This file was too large to include in the repo and access is required by Ingenico, so it could not be included here.

 ## Installation
 All the necessary providers are included with this plugin.
 The Ionic Native Plugin and all required Model files are installed to ``/src/providers/ingenico`` within your project so they can be easily referenced in the import statements.

 ### Install in Ionic Project
 It is recommended that you have a ``plugins_src`` folder in the Ionic Project you are installing to and copy the contents of this repo into the following directory ``plugins_src/cordova-plugin-ingenico``.
 Once all files are copied run the following command to install in your project.